 Lift-off hinges, like flag hinges, have male and female leaves in which the male leaf has a permanent pin attached.
 The leaf length of lift-off hinges can be the same as the length of the pin, unlike the flag hinge.

 Living hinges are different from the other types since it does not rely on knuckles and pins for attachment.
 It is made from the rigid body itself where a portion is cut or thinned to allow bending.
-This type of hinges is usually seen in plastic containers and packaging materials.
+This type of hinge is usually seen in plastic containers and packaging materials.
 Since these hinges are made of plastic, they are inherently protected from corrosion.
 Polyethylene and polypropylene are the best materials for containers with living hinges because of their excellent fatigue resistance.

 An offset hinge is a modified butt hinge primarily used to increase the width of doorways.
 The design is similar to an institutional hinge.
 Opening the door at a 90° angle sets the door about two inches from the doorway, leaving more space for passage.
 This simple modification of a butt hinge is a cost-effective way for increasing access space as compared to dismantling and constructing a wider doorway.

 This type of hinge has its leaves folding into each other, like a flush hinge.
 These hinges are commonly used in cabinets where insert, full overlay, or partial overlay is required.